September 26, 2024

 But if I clean the table and one of the more experienced team members comes across and says “Hey Matt, chill, you’re making the rest of us look bad” or if I see everyone else consistently walking past dirty tables and no one cares… then cleaning tables isn’t a cultural norm of your business.

-Your culture is the amalgam of all the unwritten rules that shape people’s behaviour.
+Your culture is the amalgamation of all the unwritten rules that shape people’s behaviour.

 It’s something that lives in everyone’s heads.